Chapter 8.15

 8.15.200 Grave digger.

-The city of Roslyn shall contract for the services of a grave digger whose pay shall be $400.00 for opening and closing of grave for full body burial and $200.00 for opening and closing of grave for cremated remains as such rate as the city council may set by resolution in subsequent years.
-The grave digger sexton shall be an independent contractor, not a city employee, and shall serve for all city-owned cemeteries.
-The duties of the grave digger are as follows:
+The city of Roslyn shall contract for the services of a grave digger whose pay shall be set by professional services contract.
+The grave digger shall be an independent contractor, not a city employee, and shall serve for all city-owned cemeteries.
+The duties of the grave digger shall be set forth in his/her professional services contract.
+[Ord.
+1119 § 2, 2015.]

 8.15.210 Assistant sextons for city-owned lodge cemeteries.